 - Locked-In Retirement Account (LIRA)

-A noteworthy feature when it comes to accounts offered by Justwealth is that the online portfolio manager also offers US dollar accounts.
-If you have some greenbacks to invest along with loonies, the ability to invest with US dollars can be a substantial benefit for you.
+A noteworthy feature regarding accounts offered by Justwealth is that the online portfolio manager also offers US dollar accounts.
+If you have some greenbacks to invest in along with loonies, the ability to invest with US dollars can be a substantial benefit for you.